aehrc/gp-naps-fhir/input/pagecontent/comparison-specs.md

+This page provides an overview of how the GP NAPS specification relates to other prescribing specifications in Australia.

 The following table summarises the data requirements of GP NAPS and which requirements are present in the data requirements for prescribing for a Real Time Prescription Monitoring system and an Electronic Prescribing system.

 <table border="1" cellspacing="0" cellpadding="0" width="609">